makeyourownmaker/ParametricWeatherModel/README.md

 T_S plot below shows reasonable agreement between the Madaus predictions and mine for surface temperature
 (RMSE is approximately 2.05).
 Madaus results are plotted in green.
+I am not a meteorologist, so I am not certain all the results are reasonable.
 Anecdotally, the downwelling radiation (Q_Ld) predictions seem low.

 <img src="figures/deopt.01.png" align="center" />